-Stage Criteria Measurement of ECLs Stage 1 Applies to all financial assets that are considered to be 'performing'.
-Financial assets fall within this stage when there has not been a significant increase in credit risk since the initial recognition of the financial asset.
-ECLs are measured at 12-month expected credit losses.
+Stage Criteria Measurement of ECLs Stage 1 be 'performing'.
+Financial assets fall within this stage when there has not been a significant ECLs are measured at 12-month expected credit losses.
 This measurement is based on possible default events occurring within 12 months after reporting date.
 Stage 2 Applies to all financial assets that are considered to be 'under-performing'.
 Financial assets fall within this stage when there has been a significant increase in credit risk since the initial recognition of the financial asset, but is not yet considered to be 'credit impaired'.
 Further criteria are set out in (b) below.
 ECLs are measured at lifetime expected credit losses.
 This measurement is based on possible default events occurring over the expected life of the financial asset.
 Stage 3 Applies to all financial assets that are considered to be 'credit impaired'.
-Financial assets fall within this stage when objective evidence of credit-impairment emerges with one or more events that have a detrimental impact on the estimated future cash flows of the financial assets.
+Financial assets fall within this stage when objective evidence of credit- impairment emerges with one or more events that have a detrimental impact on the estimated future cash flows of the financial assets.
 In any event, where the borrower is in arrears by 90 days, the Fund considers there to be a significant increase in credit risk warranting the loan to be classified as 'credit-impaired' and included in Stage 3.
-Detailed criteria used by the Fund is set out in both (b) and (c) below. losses.
-This measurement is based on possible Write off Loans are written off when there is no reasonable expectation of recovery (refer (e) below).
+Detailed criteria used by the Fund is set out in both (b) and (c) below.
+ECLs are measured at lifetime expected credit losses.
+This measurement is based on possible default events occurring over the expected life of the financial asset.
+Write off Loans are written off when there is no reasonable expectation of recovery (refer (e) below).
 The loan less any related provision is written off (refer (e) below).